 Direct one of our state offices, and help to protect the places we love and promote the core environmental values most Americans share: Clean air to breathe, clean water to drink, and clean energy to power our lives.

-State Directors are responsible for developing our strategy, approach and local message to win our campaigns.
-The State Director will also meet with local decision-makers and opinion leaders, and represent our organization to allies and the media.
+The State Director is responsible for developing our strategy, approach and local message to win our campaigns in a specific state.
+The State Director will also meet with local decision-makers and opinion leaders and represent our organization to allies and the media.
 State Directors help to build and foster our membership, grassroots and online base of support.
 Finally, the State Director will help recruit staff and volunteers to join us, fundraise for our programs, and maintain good systems for tracking and building on our work.